-As a consequence, in the ideal situation where the total demand $d_T$ is perfectly predictable, a trader would acquire $y_i d_T$ units of the security during trading period $\tau_i$.
-Obviously, this definition must be adapted in the situation where $d_T$ is uncertain as a trader should take recourse in order to satisfy Constraint~\eqref{eq:mean_variance_constraint}.
-As a starting point, we assume that a trader respects their initial strategy by trading during each trading period $\tau_i$ the planned proportion~$y_i$ of~$D_{i-1}$, \ie the best estimate of the total demand $d_T$ available.
-This solves only partially the problem engendered by the forecast updates, since past decisions cannot be modified \emph{a posteriori}, which means that $\sum_{i=1}^{m} y_iD_{i-1} \neq d_T$.
-Indeed, if we denote by $\delta_k$ the \emph{forecast update} known at the decision time~$t_k$, then the \emph{forecast error} related to $\delta_k$ due to the past decisions amounts to $\delta_k^\varepsilon \mdef \delta_k\sum^{k}_{r=1} y_r$.
+As a consequence, in the ideal situation where $\rtarget_{T}$ is perfectly predictable, a trader would acquire $\ystrat_{i} \rtarget_{T}$ units of the security during trading period $\tau_{i}$.
+Obviously, this definition must be adapted in the situation where $\rtarget_{T}$ is uncertain as a trader should take recourse in order to satisfy Constraint~\eqref{eq:mean_variance_constraint}.
+As a starting point, we assume that a trader respects their initial strategy by trading during each trading period~$\tau_{i}$ the planned proportion~$\ystrat_{i}$ of~$\rtarget_{i-1}$, \ie the best estimate of the volume target $\rtarget_{T}$ available.
+This solves only partially the problem engendered by the forecast updates, since past decisions cannot be modified \emph{a posteriori}, which means that $\sum_{i=1}^{m} \ystrat_{i}\rtarget_{i-1} \neq \rtarget_{T}$.
+Indeed, if we denote by $\rupdate_{k}$, \comreft{$ k < m $}, the \emph{forecast update} reported at the decision time~$t_{k}$, then the \emph{forecast error} related to $\rupdate_{k}$ due to the past decisions amounts to $\rupdate_{k}^{\varepsilon} \mdef \rupdate_{k} \sum^{k}_{r=1} \ystrat_{r}$.
 This corresponds to the additional volume, which may be positive or negative, that needs to be traded over the remaining trading periods in order to match with $\rtarget_{T}$.
-We predicate that when an update on the demand forecast occurs, the trader adjusts their strategy by redistributing the forecast error over the remaining trading periods according to a fixed distribution independent of the decision variables.
+We predicate that when an update on the volume target occurs, the trader adjusts their strategy by redistributing the forecast error over the remaining trading periods according to a fixed distribution independent of the decision variables.
 Considering these corrections upfront allows to partially account for future recourse actions without having to compute a costly dynamic programming simulation.
 In our approach we redistribute this additional volume over the future trading periods according to fixed proportions.
 We treat these fixed proportions as model parameters and leave the learning of optimal parameter values to future work.
-Let~$\beta_{k,i}$ denote the proportion of the forecast error~$\delta_k^\varepsilon$ to correct for at trading period~$\tau_i$.
+Let~$\beta_{k,i}$ denote the proportion of the forecast error~$\rupdate_{k}^{\varepsilon}$ to correct for at trading period~$\tau_{i}$.
 Evidently, $\beta_{k,i} = 0 $ if $i\leq k$ and $ \sum^{m}_{i=k+1} \beta_{k,i} = 1$ for all $k < m$.
 We will refer to $\betab \mdef \pa{\beta_{k,i}} \in \R^{m-1 \times m}$ as the redistribution matrix.